-When it comes to suspension modifications for Mustangs, adding an air ride suspension is one of the most practical and enjoyable.
+Adding an air ride suspension is a popular modification for Mustangs and other performance vehicles.
 In addition to improving the appearance of a Mustang, air lift suspensions also improve the feel of the ride and offer handling benefits.
 As more people try out air bag suspensions, bagged Mustangs are winning over a lot of converts.

 If you’ve ever wondered if this modification is right for you, then it’s important to understand the pros and cons, as well as the total cost.

 An air suspension uses small bags that can fill with air, and release that air, on command.
 This gives your suspension a range of high and low settings, as well as a range of stiffness.

 Though air ride suspensions are typically considered a newer innovation, they’ve been around for a very long time, though for a while the airbags were made of leather and acted more like bellows.
 Fortunately, they’ve come a long way since then.